Skip to main content

 Study Details

 Students will study on the Lincoln College Campus for the full duration of the course.
-Full-time, two years.
+Full-time, three years.
 14 hours per week.

 Students should also make themselves available to complete work experience hours outside of these times.
 Many of the opportunities offered through the college will require commitment during evenings and weekends.